-- 21.8 Subject to meeting all applicable requirements of this By-law, development pursuant to section 21.1 shall be permitted where the developer provides one or a combination of the following public benefits: - (a) where the development includes a registered heritage property which is to be maintained, the preservation or enhancement of the heritage resource; - (b) the provision of publicly accessible amenity or open space, where a deficiency in such spaces exists; - (c) the provision of residential units at a subsidized cost to contribute to housing affordability in the Downtown Halifax Secondary Municipal Planning Strategy plan area;
+- 21.7 Subject to meeting all applicable requirements of this By-law, development pursuant to section 21.1 shall be permitted where the developer provides one or a combination of the following public benefits: - (a) where the development includes a registered heritage property, which is to be maintained, the preservation or enhancement of the heritage resource the conservation of the property shall be considered as the public benefit.
+The Standards and Guidelines for the Conservation of Historic Places in Canada, second edition, shall be used to evaluate the conservation treatment identified in the site plan approval application; - (b) the provision of publicly accessible amenity or open space on the project site, where a deficiency in such spaces exists; - (c) the enhancement of existing public open spaces within the Downtown Halifax Secondary Municipal Planning Strategy plan area boundary or located immediately abutting the said plan area boundary.
+The enhancement of existing public open spaces can be through in-kind services or direct financial contributions;